 The setRemoteDescription()

-method instructs the RTCPeerConnection
+method instructs the RTCPeerConnection to apply

-the supplied RTCSessionDescription
+the supplied RTCSessionDescription as the

 remote offer or answer.
 This API changes the local media state.

-When the method is invoked, the user agent must follow the processing model of setLocalDescription()
+When the method is invoked, the user agent must follow the processing model of setLocalDescription(),

 with the following additional conditions:

-attribute is present in the
+If an a=identity attribute is present in the

 session description, the browser validates the identity